 You’re getting divorced.
 You have kids.
 You know that you are going to need to make some sort of a parenting plan with your soon-to-be-ex.
 But you don’t have the faintest idea how to go about doing it.

 You have no idea what is supposed to go into a parenting plan, and what is not.

 Of course you know that you are going to need to put together a schedule for when you and your spouse will each see your kids.
 Beyond that, though, you are at a bit of a loss about what else a parenting plan should contain.

 A parenting plan is a blueprint for how you and your spouse intend to co-parent your children after your divorce.
 It contains all of the “rules” by which you will raise your children from the date of your divorce until they turn 18.

 If you and your ex are on good terms after your divorce, you can probably stick your parenting plan in a drawer and never look at it again.
 As long as you agree about when each of you is going to see your kids, how you will make decisions for them, and some of the basics about how they will be raised, you won’t even need your parenting plan.

-If you and your ex can’t agree on what time of day it is after your divorce, your parenting plan is going to become the bible of how you have to deal with each other as parents, when you see your kids, and, in many ways, what you can and can not do with your children.
+If you and your ex can’t agree on what time of day it is after your divorce, though, your parenting plan will be critical.
+It will become the bible governing how you and your ex deal with each other as parents.
+Your parenting plan will not only dictate when you see your kids, but what you can and can not do with your children.